AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/create-and-manage-breakout-rooms.md

 >[!NOTE]
 >
->A room needs at least 60 seconds of discussion before a summary can be generated.
+>A breakout room needs at least 60 seconds of discussion before a summary can be generated.
 Rooms with less activity than this will not show a summary in the Check Room window.

 To view summaries: